lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 One pruning technique is *magnitude pruning*, which prunes those weights that have the lowest magnitude, and therefore, the lowest effect on the network output[^imp].

 Until now, the common thinking was that training pruned networks from scratch is not as good as training a dense, large model, and pruning it afterwards.
-Now, the lottery ticket hypothesis[^lth] (LTH) comes in, which states small sub-networks exist that -- when trained in isolation -- do achieve the same accuracy in the same training time as their large-scale counterparts.
+Now, the lottery ticket hypothesis[^lth] (LTH) comes in, which states that there exists a sparse sub-network that -- when trained in isolation -- does achieve the same accuracy in the same training time as their large-scale, dense counterparts.
 Why is this important?
 The LTH suggests that it is not necessary to train a full-model, if only we could identify winning tickets early during training.
 This could save us wallets of \$\$\$ and tons of carbon emissions.